-declares that the above-mentioned person complies with the YES NO selection criteria applicable to it individually as provided in the tender specifications:
+declares that the above-mentioned person complies with the selection criteria applicable to it individually as provided in the tender specifications: YES NO It has the legal and regulatory capacity to pursue the professional activity needed for performing the contract as required in section [insert] of the tender specifications;

-It has the legal and regulatory capacity activity needed for performing the confinsert] of the tender specifications; It fulfills the applicable economic and in section [insert] of the tender specifical It fulfills the applicable technical indicated in section [insert] of the tende • The contracting authority must adaption indicated in the tender specifications (is or delete irrelevant rows). if the above-mentioned person is the so in case of joint tender, declares that: ole tenderer or the leader YES NO the tenderer, including all members of tender and including subcontractors if all the selection criteria for which a cwill be made as provided in the tenders applicable, complies with onsolidated asseessment VII - EVIDENCE FOR SELECTION The signatory declares that the above-mentioned person is able to provide the necessary supporting documents listed in the relevant sections of the tender specifications and which are not available electronically upon request and without delay. the The person is not required to submit the evidence if it has already been submitted for another procurement procedure.
-The documents must have been issued no more than one year before the date of their request by the contracting authority and must still be valid at that date. ave The signatory declares that the person has already provided the documentary evidence for a previous procedure and confirms that there has been no change in its situation: Document Full reference to previous p rocedur е Insert as many lines as necessary.
+It fulfills the applicable economic and financial criteria indicated in section [insert] of the tender specifications; It fulfills the applicable technical and professional criteria indicated in section [insert] of the tender specifications.

+The contracting authority must adapt the table above to the criteria indicated in the tender specifications (i.e. insert extra rows for each criterion or delete irrelevant rows).

+if the above-mentioned person is the sole tenderer or the leader in case of joint tender, declares that: YES NO the tenderer, including all members of the group in case of joint tender and including subcontractors if applicable, complies with all the selection criteria for which a consolidated asseessment will be made as provided in the tender specifications.

+VII - EVIDENCE FOR SELECTION

+The signatory declares that the above-mentioned person is able to provide the necessary supporting documents listed in the relevant sections of the tender specifications and which are not available electronically upon request and without delay.

+The person is not required to submit the evidence if it has already been submitted for another procurement procedure.
+The documents must have been issued no more than one year before the date of their request by the contracting authority and must still be valid at that date.

+The signatory declares that the person has already provided the documentary evidence for a previous procedure and confirms that there has been no change in its situation:

+Document Full reference to previous procedure Insert as many lines as necessary.